ADv0rnik/SpecReader/README.md

 # SpecReader
-Utility for reading spectrum from radiation detection device.
+The utility for reading spectrum from radiation detection device.